 Keep in mind that these are suggestions and that the exchange that is best for you will depend on your individual needs.
 There are other products on the market not included in our picks.

-Where to buy Shiba Inu in the Philippines
+Where to buy Shiba Inu in the UK

-If this is your first time buying cryptocurrency you'll need to look for a platform that accepts Philippine pesos, like Okcoin or Binance.
+If this is your first time buying cryptocurrency you'll need to look for a platform that accepts pounds, like Binance or Revolut.